gumaerc-testorg/24.263-fall-2005/content/pages/readings.md

 ---
 content_type: page
+description: This section provides a bibliography of required readings for the course and the schedule of readings by lecture.
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
-parent_uid: null
 title: Readings
 uid: 39cee89a-bf54-8ae5-bc87-42b9ee32d245
 ---

 The following table lists the assigned readings by lecture number.
-In addition, a partial list of [research readings](#Research_Readings) is provided that can be used to aid in the research process for the {{< resource_link 73e8d811-0783-f9c2-08f8-f85d67e9d43e "essays" >}}.
+In addition, a partial list of [research readings](#Research_Readings) is provided that can be used to aid in the research process for the {{% resource_link 73e8d811-0783-f9c2-08f8-f85d67e9d43e "essays" %}}.

 Required Readings
 -----------------